 Aquarium Hardiness: Moderately hardy

 Foods and Feeding

-Since they are omnivorous the Cherry Barb will generally eat all kinds of live, fresh, and flake foods.
-To keep a good balance give them a high quality flake food everyday.
+Since they are omnivorous, the Cherry Barb will generally eat all kinds of live, fresh, and flake foods.
+To keep a good balance, give them a high quality flake food every day.
 Feed brine shrimp (either live or frozen) or blood worms as a treat.
-Several small feeding a day are ideal, and at least one feeding a day is absolutely necessary.
+Several small feedings a day are ideal, and at least one feeding a day is absolutely necessary.
 A general rule of thumb when offering food several times a day is to offer only what they can consume in 3 minutes or less at each feeding.
 When offering food just once a day, provide what they can eat in about 5 minutes.

 Diet Type: Omnivore

 Flake Food: Yes

 Live foods (fishes, shrimps, worms): Some of Diet

 Feeding Frequency: Several feedings per day - Offer only what they can consume in 3 minutes or less with multiple feedings per day.

 The Cherry Barb is easy to care for provided the water is kept clean.
 Aquariums are closed systems, and regardless of size, all need some maintenance.
 Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
 Replace 25 to 50% of the tank water at least once a month.
 If the tank is densely stocked, 20 to 25% should be replaced weekly or every other week.

 Cherry Barbs will swim in all parts of the tank, but especially like to take cover in planted areas.
 These very active fish will also need stretches of open areas for swimming.
 A small school will need at least a 10-gallon aquarium.
 Provide good filtration and do regular water changes.